CSO Ethics: (IV) Encouraging CSOs to respect the Istanbul Principlesadmin

 „Boards of Directors, development partners, formal and informal networks of NGOs, opinion leaders.
 Moreover, these rules must also be promoted among trade unions, employers and certainly among professional unions or liberal professions (e.g., notaries, lawyers, bailiffs, etc.)” Ion Guzun, Legal Resources Centre of Moldova (CRJM).

 „Development partners and colleagues from the organizations that respect them.”
 Iuliana Cantaragiu, National Environmental Center.

 „Together – respecting the Istanbul Principles, adopting, observing and monitoring a Code of Ethics for NGOs.”
 Valentina Bodrug, Gender Center / Secretariat of the Platform for Gender Equality

 - „Development Partners;

-- Public and collective scrutiny (associative platforms, sectoral working groups, etc.)” Adrian Băluțel, Institute for European Policies and Reforms (IPRE).
+- Public and collective scrutiny (inter-organizational platforms, sectoral working groups, etc.)” Adrian Băluțel, Institute of European Politics and Reform (IPRE).

 „Development Partners, CSOs with experience in the field.”
 Iulia Sîrghi-Zolotco, Expert-Group.